 Are There Any Guided Tours to the Waterfalls in the Lake District?

-Yes, there are guided tours available that take you to the Lake District’s most popular waterfalls.
+Yes, there are guided tours available that take you to the Lake District waterfalls.
 These tours are led by knowledgeable guides who can provide insights about the waterfalls and the surrounding area.

-Can You Swim in the Waterfalls in the Lake District?
+Can You Swim in the Lake District Waterfalls?

 While swimming in the waterfalls of the Lake District may be tempting, it is generally not recommended.
 The water can be unpredictable, and the plunge pools may have hidden dangers.
 It is important to prioritise safety and follow any guidelines or signs provided at the waterfalls.